OyemomiSamuel/DSA-DATA-ANALYST-PROJECT/README.md

 ### 1. Design Plan:

-	Clean dark teal theme
+-	Clean dark teal theme

-	Top banner with title and KPIs
+-	Top banner with title and KPIs

-	Slicers added for Rating Group
+-	Slicers added for Rating Group

 ### 2. Visuals Used:

-	Column charts for average discount % by category, number of products per category, total reviews per category, and distribution of product ratings.
+-	Column charts for average discount % by category, number of products per category, total reviews per category, and distribution of product ratings.

-	Pie chart for top 5 product rating
+-	Pie chart for top 5 product rating

-	Doughnut chart for rating distribution
+-	Doughnut chart for rating distribution

 ### 4. Interactivity:

-	Used slicers to allow dynamic filtering
+-	Used slicers to allow dynamic filtering

-	All charts updated automatically via pivot tables
+-	All charts updated automatically via pivot tables

 ### 5. Structure:

-	Title at the top
+-	Title at the top

-	Charts were arranged in sections matching the task objectives
+-	Charts were arranged in sections matching the task objectives

-	Clear, uncluttered layout
+-	Clear, uncluttered layout

+## Project Summary and Insights

+-	Most Competitive Categories: Mobile accessories have the most listings and engagement.

+-	Customer Behavior: Ratings mostly fall between 3.5 and 4.5, showing good but not exceptional satisfaction.

+-	Strategic Opportunity: Promote highly rated but under-reviewed products for visibility.

+-	Revenue Focus: Categories with high prices and high engagement showed the highest revenue potential.

+-	Marketing Direction: Bundle or promote top 5 scoring products; be cautious with deep discount strategies.

+This dashboard and analysis provide actionable insights for product positioning, inventory focus, and promotional planning.